wickit7/topo-drain-plugin/docs/Keyline-Design.md

 > **Tip:** If your DTM has a large extent, you may want to clip it to your study area to make subsequent processing faster.
 Use the GDAL processing tool **"Clip raster by extent"** or **"Clip raster by mask layer"**.

+### Optional: Smoothing the DTM

+For noisy or high-resolution DTMs, applying the WhiteboxTools **"FeaturePreservingSmoothing"** tool can reduce noise while preserving terrain features, improving valley/ridge extraction and keyline tracing quality.
+Use the smoothed output as your DTM in subsequent steps.

 ### Optional: Burning Streams at Roads (for Watershed Delineation)

 If you plan to delineate water basins later (e.g., using the TopoDrain tool **"Delineate Watershed"**), you may want to apply preprocessing to ensure meaningful delineation at road crossings.